aosabook/500lines/same-origin-policy/doc/chapter.md

 run { some c: ReadDom + WriteDom | origin[c.doc.src] != origin[c.from.context.src] }
 ```

-The analyzer generates the following scenario, showing how two documents from distinct origins, `CalendarPage` and `InboxPage`, communicate by setting their domain properties to a common value (`ParentDomain`):
+The analyzer generates the following scenario, showing how two documents from distinct origins, `CalendarPage` and `InboxPage`, communicate by setting their domain properties to a common value (`ExampleDomain`):

 ![setdomain-instance-1a](fig-setdomain-1a.png)
 ![setdomain-instance-1b](fig-setdomain-1b.png)